H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Experiments

 \subsection{Visualization}

-To further illustrate the interpretability and semantic structure modeling capabilities of our proposed H\textsuperscript{3}Former, we present visualizations of hyperedges in Fig.~\ref{fig:sp1}.
+To further illustrate the interpretability and semantic structure modeling capability of the proposed H\textsuperscript{3}Former, we present qualitative visualizations of learned hyperedges in Fig.~\ref{fig:sp1}.
 Each row corresponds to two sample images from the four datasets, and each column visualizes the token-level activation associated with one of the learned hyperedges.
 We visualize the learned hypergraph by mapping token-to-hyperedge weights into spatial heatmaps overlaid on the input images.
 Each hyperedge highlights distinct semantic regions, revealing how the model adaptively groups correlated tokens into meaningful structures.

-From the visualizations, we observe that different hyperedges consistently focus on distinct semantic parts of the object, \eg, one hyperedge often highlights the beak or head region, while others concentrate on the wings, feet, or tail.
-These patterns demonstrate that the hypergraph-based semantic aggregation module can adaptively group informative tokens into meaningful part-aware regions without any explicit part annotations or priors.
+From the visualizations, we observe that different hyperedges often respond to object-related or part-related discriminative regions, such as regions around the head, beak, wings, feet, or tail.
+These observations provide qualitative evidence that the hypergraph-based semantic aggregation module can group correlated tokens into meaningful region-level semantic structures without using explicit part annotations or predefined proposals.

 Interestingly, the activations of the hyperedges are not redundant but complementary.
 While some hyperedges capture dominant features like the bird's head or torso, others attend to more subtle or context-specific details such as leg orientation or feather curvature.
 This complementary behavior enhances the model's ability to capture high-order semantic cues across different spatial locations, which is especially crucial for recognizing fine-grained differences.
 Moreover, the consistency across different images (even under pose variation or occlusion) highlights the robustness of our semantic-aware aggregation.
 Unlike traditional attention mechanisms that may focus inconsistently across samples, the hypergraph formulation allows H\textsuperscript{3}Former to form stable, interpretable region groupings aligned with object structure.
-These visual results support our key intuition: adaptive hyperedges act as soft semantic part detectors, enabling structured and part-consistent representation learning for fine-grained categorization.
+These visual results support our key intuition that adaptive hyperedges can serve as soft region-level semantic grouping units, enabling structured representation learning for fine-grained categorization.